Enrolling in the plan is simple, but saving for your long-term financial goals requires you to be informed. We’re here to help.

 Eligibility

 All state employees who receive a regular monthly or bi-weekly paycheck from the Bureau of State Payroll may become a participant and defer payment of part of their compensation.
-If you require assistance to determine your Plan eligibility, please contact the Deferred Compensation Office for additional eligibility qualifications.
+If you require assistance to determine your Plan eligibility, please contact the Deferred Compensation Office at (877) 299-8002 for additional eligibility qualifications.

 Enrollment Options

-There are two ways you can enroll in the plan:
+There are two ways you can enroll in the Florida Deferred Compensation Plan:

 Make an appointment with a local representative to enroll in the Plan.
-When you meet with your representative you can develop an asset allocation model that aligns with your investment and retirement objectives, decide how much to contribute to the Plan, select investment options, and designate a beneficiary for your account.
+When you meet with your representative you can develop an investment strategy that aligns with your retirement objectives, decide how much to contribute to the Plan, and designate a beneficiary for your account.

 Not FDIC/NCUA/NCUSIF Insured I Not a Deposit of a Bank/Credit Union I May Lose Value I Not Bank/Credit Union Guaranteed I Not Insured by Any Federal Government Agency